dustinlyons/nixos-config/README.md

 If you are using the starter with secrets, there are a few additional steps.

 #### 6a.
 Create a private Github repo to hold your secrets
 In Github, create a private `nix-secrets` repository.
-You'll enter this repo name during installation.
+You'll enter this name during installation.

 #### 6b.
 Install keys
 Before generating your first build, these keys must exist in your `~/.ssh` directory.
 We provide a few helper commands to do this.